 Russell grew up in Norfolk and now he and his wife Kim live in Colebrook, CT with their two children, Taryn and jack.
 Russell’s email address is

 Jean Bronson, a graduate of Northwestern Connecticut Community College, first worked at GMF beginning in 1984 as a cook in the Yale Forestry Camp kitchen.
 Through this work, she got to know many of the people who have been involved with the forest over the years.

-As Program Coordinator, Jean develops educational programs and workshops for adults and children, recruits teachers and assists in program implementation.
+As Programs Coordinator, Jean develops educational programs and workshops for adults and children, recruits teachers and assists in program implementation.
 She also coordinates special events, receptions and field tours and manages our lecture series with local libraries.
-Jean maintains our website, writes our e-news and manages our Flickr photo archive.
-She still occasionally cooks at Yale Camp for a few of her favorite groups.

 Brandon Coleman is a 2016 graduate of the University of Connecticut with a bachelor’s degree in Natural Resources and Sustainable Forest Resources.
 He began working on the Great Mountain Forest summer crew in May 2016 and is now a full-time intern forester after receiving his Connecticut forester’s license.

 As an intern forester, Brandon works closely with the GMF staff to assist in forest operations, workshops, equipment maintenance, and the production of forest products including milled lumber, firewood and maple syrup.

 In his work and spare time Brandon enjoys being outside and has an interest in rock-climbing and photography.
 Brandon’s email address is email@example.com.